-Dedicated on March 5, 1995, St. Bernardine of Siena Library houses 72,000 books in over 18,800 square feet.
+Dedicated on March 5, 1995, St. Bernardine of Siena Library houses approximately 65,000 books and recordings in over 18,800 square feet.
 Named in honor of one of the greatest evangelists of 14th century Italy, it reflects Thomas Aquinas College’s commitment to the highest academic and spiritual pursuits.

 At St. Bernardine of Siena Library, the seminal works of the greatest thinkers of Western civilization are available, both in the most accurate translations and in the original language, as are the best commentaries on these works.
 Although students are strongly encouraged to first approach original works directly — unprejudiced by the writings of other scholars — related readings, reference works, periodicals, and scholarly journals are also available.
 Additionally, the library shelves noteworthy fiction, spiritual reading, and works of general interest for those times when students desire a relaxing break from the rigors of the program.